 This is the only single-line station to have three platforms.
-Also it is the only station to be a part-time terminus, as when the extension to Laval was made, it was decided that during rush hours, some trains would still use Henri-Bourassa as terminus.
+Also, it is the only station to be a part-time terminus, as when the extension to Laval was made, it was decided that during rush hours, some trains would still use Henri-Bourassa as the terminus.

 There is a concrete mural made by Jacques Huet called "Réveil de la conscience par la solitude".
 It combines art with practicality as it also serves as a firewall with the opposite building.